OW-HGR/Debt-and-investment-quarterly/README.md

 ## Summary of the approach
 This workflow loads data that is published across different documents, consolidates it into a single table, and irons out any differences in layout and coding between publications.
-It is written to be easy to add new releases as they are published.
+It is written to be easy to extend it by adding new releases as they are published.

 ## Applying the approach to data
 The approach can be applied to lots of different publications.
 Here, it is applied to the MCHLG debt and investment series.
 This series gives the amount of debt each LA holds from various categories of lender (PWLB, banks, bonds etc), and their investments by category of investment.
 Main points to note on the data: